-Map of Environment Canada's Protected Areas in the Northwest Territories
+Map of Environment and Climate Change Canada's Protected Areas in the Northwest Territories

-The table below contains information about the MBSs shown on the map above.
-In addition to the name, year of establishment, and size of each protected area, the table indicates how these sites fit into national and international networks of conservation areas.
+The tables below contain information about the NWAs and MBSs shown on the map above.
+In addition to the name, year of establishment, and size of each protected area, the tables indicate how these sites fit into national and international networks of conservation areas.
 The following entities may be noted:

 Access and Permitting

 Although access to NWAs is not restricted, the primary purpose of these areas is to protect and conserve wildlife and their habitats, and therefore most NWAss are not equipped with facilities to accommodate public visitation.
 Unless otherwise posted, all recreational activities are prohibited within NWAs.

 Although access to most MBSs is not restricted either, the primary intent of these sanctuaries is to protect migratory birds, and therefore hunting, as well as disturbing or molesting migratory birds, their eggs, nests or habitat, is prohibited.

 A permit may be obtained from the Minister of the Environment authorizing the conduct of certain activities in an NWAs or MBS, if the Minister or delegate is of the opinion that the proposed activity: